 Dropout operation is defined as any input-to-output voltage ratio that requires frequency to drop to achieve the required duty cycle.
-At a given clock frequency, duty cycle is limited by minimum off-time.
+At a given clock frequency, duty cycle is limited by minimum off time.
 Once this limit is reached, if clock frequency were maintained, output voltage would fall.
-Instead of allowing the output voltage to drop, the LM61440 extends on-time past the end of the clock cycle until needed peak inductor current is achieved.
-The clock is allowed to start a new cycle once peak inductor current is achieved or once a pre-determined maximum on-time, $t{\rm ON\MAX}$ , of approximately 9 μs passes.
-As a result, once the needed duty cycle cannot be achieved at the selected clock frequency due to the existence of a minimum off-time, frequency drops to maintain regulation.
-If input voltage is low enough so that output voltage cannot be regulated even with an on-time of $t{\rm ON\MAX}$ , output voltage drops to slightly below the input voltage, $V{\rm DROP1}$ .
-For additional information on recovery from dropout, reference Recovery From Dropout.
+Instead of allowing the output voltage to drop, the LM61460 extends on time past the end of the clock cycle until the required peak inductor current is achieved.
+The clock is allowed to start a new cycle once peak inductor current is achieved or once a pre-determined maximum on time, $t{ON\MAX}$ , of approximately 9 μs passes.
+As a result, once the needed duty cycle cannot be achieved at the selected clock frequency due to the existence of a minimum off time, frequency drops to maintain regulation.
+If input voltage is low enough so that output voltage cannot be regulated even with an on time of $t{ON\MAX}$ , output voltage drops to slightly below the input voltage, $V{DROP1}$ .
+For additional information on recovery from dropout, reference Figure 8-9.